What Does it Take to Be a Funeral Service Manager?

 In 2016, there was an estimated number of 25,700 jobs in the United States for Funeral Service Manager.
 New jobs are being produced at a rate of 7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Funeral Service Manager by 2026.
-The BLS estimates 2,000 yearly job openings in this field.
+There will be an estimated 2,000 positions for Funeral Service Manager per year.

 The states with the most job growth for Funeral Service Manager are Utah, New Jersey, and Colorado.
 Watch out if you plan on working in Wyoming, Kansas, or Illinois.
 These states have the worst job growth for this type of profession.